allegro/blog/_posts/2023-11-17-lmdb-postmortem.md

 ---

 This article is a form of a public postmortem, in which we would like to share our bumpy way of revealing the cause of a mysterious performance problem.
-Besides unveiling part of our technical stack based on open source solutions, we also showed how some false assumptions made such a bug triage process much harder.
+Besides unveiling part of our technical stack based on open source solutions, we also show how some false assumptions made such a bug triage process much harder.
 Besides all NOT TO DOs, you can find some interesting information about performance hunting and reproducing performance issues on a small scale.
-As a perk, we prepared a [repository](https://github.com/ziollek/lmdb-modsecurity-perf-issue) where you can reproduce the problem and make familiar with tools that allowed us to confirm the cause.
+As a perk, we prepared a [repository](https://github.com/ziollek/lmdb-modsecurity-perf-issue) where you can reproduce the problem and make yourself familiar with tools that allowed us to confirm the cause.
 The last part (lessons learned) can be considered the most valuable if you prefer to learn from the mistakes of others.

 Before you start reading I must warn you that it will be quite a long story and following it without technical knowledge will be challenging.
 However, I tried my best to simplify the technicalities as much as possible.
-If despite all discourages you are interested in solving technical mysteries, take a sip of coffee and enjoy the story!
+If, despite all discourages you are interested in solving technical mysteries, take a sip of coffee and enjoy the story!